 Your intellectual property should be protected.
 Get a patent to protect your invention and ideas.
 If your app’s name sticks, register it as a trademark.
 Protect the text, visuals, and multimedia of your mobile app through copyright.
 It entails extra expenses, but it’s important.

 Sales and marketing can be another massive expense.
-Without the expensive paid marketing, it’s almost impossible to get noticed on app stores.
+Without paid marketing, it’s almost impossible to get noticed on app stores.
 Not having the budget to market the app can be fatal for the entire project.

 Like other software development companies, Onix is contacted daily by people with great ideas asking for quotes for their apps and websites.
 However, as interested as we are, it’s impossible to estimate the price right off the bat.
-For this reason, most companies would request the future product’s specification first.
+For this reason, most companies would request the future product’s specifications first.

 A mobile app development specification document is known as a requirements document or product specification.
 The specification not only provides a foundation for a successful product but also serves as a basis for the app development cost estimate.